wordproof/developers.wordproof.com/schema/README.md

 }
 ```

+If you want to use the HashInput to create a hash yourself, make sure to hash the minified, UTF-8 encoded string representation of the JSON object.

 ## Display a certificate

 With the Schema in place, you can use the certificate from our UIKit.
 The language will be determined by the `lang`